EOMMINHO/tower-server/README.md

 POST http://serverName:portNumber/api/temperature, body: { temp: Number }: updates the set points with tenths of degrees

-## Arduino setup
+## Device setup

 ### 1. Stepper motor

 Hardware Used: A4988 stepper motor driver, NEMA17 stepper motor, Arduino board

-The host sends command by serial communication.
+The current host sends command by serial communication without any protocol.
+The update version will include protocol with error recovery.

 #### Schematics

-will be added later...
+will be updated later...

 #### command info

 All commands need to finish with '\n' character.
 The first part includes the double data type and can including dot notation, which represents the speed of a stepper motor.
 The unit is revolution per minute.
-The second part include a sing character either '+' or '-'.
+The second part include a single character either '+' or '-'.
 Each means clockwise and counterclockwise respectively.
+To stop the stepper motor, command "stop".

 e.g.) "12.31+": Turn the stepper motor with 12.31 rev/min clockwise.

 e.g.) "31.22-": Turn the stepper motor with 31.22 rev/min counterclockwise.

+e.g.) "stop": Stop the stepper motor.

 ### 2. Heater

 Hardware used: HDC00011, PT1000, CN142-R1-DC2-C4

+The communication is held by Modbus protocol.
+The slave number can be chosen on **.env** file.

 #### Schematics

-will be added later...
+will be updated later...

 #### command info

-will be added later...
+- Modbus register number
+- 1000: The current process temperature by tenths of degree.
+- 1001: The current set temperature by tenths of degree.

 ## Front End applications